top of page

 One annoying limitation of Wi-Fi networks is their signal reach.
 The range of a typical Wi-Fi network sometimes doesn’t even cover a house properly, let alone an office building or farm.
 Fortunately, Wi-Fi networks can be boosted, meaning that their signal strength and corresponding coverage area can be increased.

 One solution, which we are now recommending to our clients, is the installation of business-grade wireless access points.
-A wireless access point (AP or WAP) is a device that creates a wireless local area network (or WLAN).
-It connects to a wired router, switch or hub via an Ethernet cable and projects a Wi-Fi signal to a designated area.
+These connect to a wired router, switch or hub via an Ethernet cable and project a Wi-Fi signal to a designated area.

-Our nominated suppliers, Ubiquiti Networks™ and Aruba Networks, offer a range of affordable, reliable, good quality products to provide a multitude of flexible solutions for virtually every scenario.
+Our nominated supplier, Aruba Networks, offers a range of affordable, reliable, good quality products to provide a multitude of flexible solutions for virtually every scenario.
 Features include:

 • Power over Ethernet (POE) – Installation is easy!
 You can mount a Wi-Fi access point with POE anywhere, even without ready access to a power plug.
 For example, if you want to enable Wi-Fi access in your company’s reception area but don’t have a router within range, you can install an access point near the front desk and run an Ethernet cable through the ceiling back to the server room.

-• Bridging – Ideal for securely connecting multiple buildings together wirelessly without the need for cables.
+• Air Links – ideal for securely connecting multiple buildings together wirelessly without the need for cables.
 Wi-Fi reach can be extended outside, for example to garden sheds, stables, farm yards and outbuildings, with outdoor wireless access points combined with high-gain (directional) antenna technology and external weatherproof housing.

 • Roaming – much like a mobile phone on the move, roaming allows a device to quickly connect from one Wi-Fi access point to the next without disconnecting.

-• Controller-based – controller-based access points offer centralised management, configuration, encryption, updates and policy settings through a centralised WLAN controller.
+• Controller-based – controller-based access points offer centralised management, configuration, encryption, updates and policy settings through a centralised client portal.
 Your network can be monitored at anytime and anywhere to ensure you are getting the best Internet service possible.

 Useful Links